 Here are six books that will allow your children to travel without leaving home -- six books that will take your kids to places far different than the comfort of your home.

-- The Swiss Family Robinson by Johann David Wyss (ages 8 and up).
-Written 200 years ago, this story tells the tale of a shipwrecked pastor and his family and how they survive -- and thrive -- on a desert island.
+Written 200 years ago, this story tells the tale of a shipwrecked pastor and his family and how they survive — and thrive — on a desert island.

-- The Chronicles of Narnia: The Lion, The Witch, and the Wardrobe by C.S.
-Lewis (ages 8 and up).
-Travel through a wardrobe door into the frozen land of Narnia -- a great escape during the hot days of summer.
-In a land where magic and a Great Lion rule, Peter, Susan, Edmund, and Lucy meet with an endless winter, talking animals, and an adventure than none could have dreamed.
+Travel through a wardrobe door into the frozen land of Narnia — a great escape during the hot days of summer.
+In a land where magic and a Great Lion rule, Peter, Susan, Edmund, and Lucy meet with an endless winter, some talking animals, and an adventure than none could have dreamed.

 What works for your kids?
 What gets them eager to crack open a book?
 Share your thoughts on the Scholastic Parents Facebook page, or find Amy on twitter @teachmama and let's continue the conversation!